 AppLovin stock price ticks up as report points to homegrown social network plan

-A company hiring post for a “Founding Backend Engineer” seeks someone to “architect the digital backbone of our next-generation social platform,” pointing to work on a new consumer product.
-Another listing describes building a global, consumer-facing feed product from the ground up, including content sourcing and operations.
-(Greenhouse)
+One job posting for a “Founding Backend Engineer” calls for an architect to shape the “digital backbone of our next-generation social platform”—clear signs of a new consumer product in development.
+Another ad details the challenge: building a global, consumer-facing feed from scratch, from content sourcing right through to operations.
+Greenhouse

-AppLovin has been tightening its focus on ads.
-It completed the sale of its mobile gaming business to Tripledot Studios in mid‑2025 for $400 million in cash plus an equity stake, and CEO Adam Foroughi said the deal would “streamline the Company to its core business.”
-(Applovin)
+AppLovin sharpened its ad strategy, wrapping up the sale of its mobile gaming unit to Tripledot Studios for $400 million in cash along with an equity stake in mid‑2025.
+CEO Adam Foroughi called the move a way to “streamline the Company to its core business.”
+Applovin